Electric car batteries explained

 How far can I go in one charge

-All our electric cars have a range figure which can be used for comparison purposes which is calculated using the WLTP test which all cars undertake.
-However, our Range Calculator tool lets you personalise this for all our models to include what types of roads you drive on, the time of year and even driving style.
+All Škoda electric cars have a range figure calculated using the WLTP test that all cars undertake.
+To help you further, our Range Calculator helps you personalise this range figure for all our models to include the types of road you drive on, the time of year and even your driving style.

 What does kWh mean?